0 1 ยท 0x F ยท 10 Binary ยท Octal ยท Decimal ยท Hex

 Quick Conversion Tips & Tricks

-Here are some mental shortcuts that can help you convert between bases quickly without a calculator:
+Mental shortcuts to help you convert between bases quickly without a calculator:

 Group binary digits in sets of 4.
 Each group converts to one hex digit.